CDP Disaster Recovery FundSupport this fund

 We support building response capacity and improving infrastructure to mitigate risks to the most marginalized communities affected.

-Thank you to the following donors for their generous support of the CDP Global Recovery Fund.
+Thank you to the following donors for their generous support of the CDP Disaster Recovery Fund.

 CDP’s Disaster Recovery Fund, shepherded by a team of experts in disaster philanthropy, offers a place for donors to give with confidence, knowing that monies given will target both emerging and imminent needs.